Mav-ert/Artificial-intelligence/Blocksworld/README.txt

 This is a blocksworld problem solver that uses BFS.
-THIS IS IMPORTANT
+Problem: A BW problem instance is given as 2 states:an initial state and a goal state.
+An example is shown below.
+The operator for generating moves in this problem can only pick up the top block on any stack and move it to the top of any other stack.
+Each action has equal (unit) cost.
+The objective is to find a sequence of actions that will transform the initial state into the goal state (preferably with the fewest moves, hence the shortest path to the goal.)
+example

+C
+B                         A
+A           ->         B  C
+_  _  _                _  _  _
+initial state          goal state
+ABC;;                  B;CA
 To start the program run 'make clean' in the command line while in directory.
-Then run 'make'.
-If an error pops out saying
+Then run 'make'. then a.exe or a.out depending on the os
-'g++: error: BlocksworldBFS.o: No such file or directory
-make: *** [a.out] Error 1'

-It still should have made a working a.out file.
-I am not sure why its not making the .o file.
-Though the a.out file is made fine so running './a.out' will still run the program

 It will ask you to input the initial state and the final state that is to be reached.